tm1287/TestBoard/README.md

 #### Method 2 - Trial and Error method

-1. Start with a small value for `P` and 0 for `I` and `D`.
+1. Start with a small value for 'P' and 0 for 'I' and 'D'.
-2. Raise `P` until the robot is consistently oscillating around the setpoint.
+2. Raise 'P' until the robot is consistently oscillating around the setpoint.
-3. Once this is accomplished, increase `D` until the robot stops oscillating.
+3. Once this is accomplished, increase 'D' until the robot stops oscillating.
-4. Finally, increase `I` until the robot stops within a desired range of the setpoint.
+4. Finally, increase 'I' until the robot stops within a desired range of the setpoint.